Kuriakose

 Kuriakose (ܩܘܪܝܩܘܣ) is a common male first name and surname among Saint Thomas Christians, mainly from central part of the state of Kerala in India and surrounding areas.
-Derivatives of the name Kuriakose include "Kurian" and "Kurien".
-This name is a variant of names found among Middle Eastern countries among the minority Syrian, Iranian and Iraqi Christians such as Assyrians and Arabs, 'Kuriakos' in Greece and 'Cyriacus in Italy and 'Cyr' in France.
+Derivatives of the name Kuriakose include Kurian and Kurien.
+This name is a variant of names found among Middle Eastern countries among Christians such as Assyrians and Arabs, Kyriakos in Greece and Cyprus, Cyriacus in Italy and Cyr in France.